wein.plus

 Cabinet

-Term formerly used in Germany and Austria to classify a particularly outstanding wine, a so-called Kreszenz.
-The origin of the term is a Cistercian wine cellar built in 1245 in Eberbach Monastery (municipality of Eltville-Hattenheim in the Rheingau).
-The term cabinet is derived from a cellar compartment in which the best wines were stored (French cabinet = adjoining room; the term treasure chamber has a similar meaning).
-It was first used in 1712 to designate a wine as reserve quality.
-This historic cellar is still called "Cabinet-Keller" today.
-Such wines were not allowed to be enriched with sugar (for the purpose of increasing alcohol).
+A term formerly used in Germany and Austria to classify a particularly outstanding wine, a so-called Kreszenz.
+The origin of the term is a wine cellar built in 1245 by the Cistercians in the Eberbach monastery (municipality of Eltville-Hattenheim in the German wine-growing region of Rheingau).
+The term cabinet is derived from a cellar compartment in which the best wines were stored (French cabinet = adjoining room; the term treasury has a similar meaning).
+It was first used in 1712 to describe a wine as reserve quality.
+This historic cellar is still called a "cabinet cellar" today.
+Such wines were not allowed to be fortified with sugar (to increase the alcohol content).

 Voices of our members